ZiggyCreatures/FusionCache/docs/AGentleIntroduction.md

 ## 📢 Backplane ([more](Backplane.md))

-If we are in a scenario with multiple nodes, each with their own local memory cache, we typically also use a distributed cache as a secondary layer (see above).
+If we are in a scenario with multiple nodes, each with their own local memory cache, we typically also use a distributed cache as a secondary level (see above).

 Even using that, we may find that each memory cache may not be necessarily in-sync with the others, because when a value is cached locally it will stay the same until the `Duration` passes and expiration occurs.